VasuJoshi700/Google-review-rating/README.md

 ### investigating the null values
-treating null values by filling medain
+treating null values by filling median

 # STANDARDIASE THE DATA
 it consist changing values of dataset in standard form that mean between 0 and 1